 - Use of heading and subheadings appropriately to cue users

-- Check for issues with your pages preview, are their pop-ups in it?
+- Check for issues with the preview of your page, are their pop-ups in it?

 - URL’s disallowed in the robots.txt file will not have instant previews displayed.